krenalis/krenalis/server/README.txt

 GET     /api/workspaces/{id}/event-listeners/{id}/events                         Return the processed events.
 POST    /api/workspaces/{id}/users                                               List the Golden Records of the users, their schema and an estimated count.
 GET     /api/workspaces/{id}/users/{id}/events                                   List the events of a user.
+POST    /api/workspaces/{id}/users/{id}/identities                               List the identities of a user.
 GET     /api/workspaces/{id}/users/{id}/traits                                   List the traits of a user.
 GET     /api/workspaces/{id}                                                     Get the workspace.
 DELETE  /api/workspaces/{id}                                                     Delete the workspace.